avongs4/my_basecamp_02/README.md

 Built with Devise

-Supports registration, login, logout, and password reset Use --------------- as the default admin:
+Supports registration, login, logout, and password reset
-Default admin created during seeding:
+Use:
-email: nnooaahh24@gmail.com
+email: avongharuna@gmail.com
 password: 123456
+as the default admin

 # Role-Based Permissions
 - Admin Users: